chloeekk/chloeekk.github.io/posts/obsidian-daily-notes/index.md

 ## Essential Plugin Recommendations: Make Daily Notes More Powerful

 Obsidian's Daily Notes feature is already quite useful, but if you want more powerful functionality, try these plugins.

+The recommendations below focus specifically on daily-note workflows.
+For task management, drawing, search, tables, and other categories, see the [complete Obsidian plugin recommendation and management guide](https://chloevolution.com/posts/obsidian-plugins/).

 ### Calendar Plugin: Visualize Your Daily Notes